CARE Sampling Program

 The glucosamine and chondroitin used in Nutrience formulas are standard, non-synthetic forms commonly found in pet foods.
 Our glucosamine is extracted from shrimp and crab shells, and the chondroitin is extracted from chicken cartilage.

-There are 500 million CFU of probiotics applied to Nutrience Natural and Grain Free formulas.
+There are 500 million CFU of probiotics applied to Nutrience Grain Free formulas.
 What are the health benefits of probiotics and how do we ensure these living organisms aren’t killed off during the cooking process?

 Probiotics are live organisms and are sensitive to heat, so the method of applying them to food is critical.
 Typical extrusion processes, extrusion being a cooking method, involve high heat which can kill these microorganisms.
 However, Nutrience has invested in an innovative, post-extrusion spray system, allowing application of the probiotics to the kibble after extrusion, keeping the organisms alive.
 Probiotics are applied at a quantity estimated to give the guaranteed levels for the duration of the shelf life.